johnnygreeney/CardanoForTheMasses/Chapter-3-Proof-of-Stake.md

 **Why do we need pledging?**

 Pledging on the Cardano blockchain is a technique for promoting a healthy economic environment.
-The pledge mechanism is also required to prevent Sybil attacks on the system.
+The pledge mechanism is also required to prevent Sybil attacks[^51] on the system.
 In such an attack, someone with very little personal stake establishes hundreds or thousands of pools with tiny margins and attempts to draw the bulk of stake to their pools.
-They can influence consensus and engage in double-spending attacks, create forks, censor blocks, and harm or even collapse the system if this succeeds.
+They can influence consensus and engage in double-spending attacks,[^52] create forks, censor blocks, and harm or even collapse the system if this succeeds.
 Such attacks are stopped by making pools with greater pledges more appealing, since an attacker must now divide their stake over many pools, making those pools less desirable and raising the inherent cost of executing a Sybil attack.

 **How to measure the impact of Pledging**

 Prior to the launch of Shelley on the Cardano mainnet, the parameter that affects pledging needed to be set.
 The parameter was created to be flexible and adaptable over time.
-The Shelley Haskell testnet was an excellent resource for fine-tuning this parameter and determining which values worked and which didn’t.
-IOG also created a calculator to assist pool operators estimate alternative pledge quantities and figure out how delegation could be affected.
+The Shelley Haskell testnet[^53] was an excellent resource for fine-tuning this parameter and determining which values worked and which didn’t.
+IOG also created a calculator[^54] to assist pool operators estimate alternative pledge quantities and figure out how delegation could be affected.

 Reasonable values are determined by a variety of variables, including: What percentage of a pool operator’s interest does he or she own?
 How much does it cost to run a node?
 How many people want to run a staking pool?
 During the Incentivized Testnet, a lot of data was acquired.

 IOG is committed to the scientific approach and that their architecture will result in a decentralized, stable, and secure blockchain— yet science and mathematics can only take you so far.
 Modeling assumptions must always be made, and no model will ever be as complex and colorful as what happens in practice.

-On Reddit and on a ‘Cardano Effect’ episode, there was heated discussion on the matter.
+On Reddit[^55] and on a ‘Cardano Effect’ episode,[^56] there was heated discussion on the matter.
 The Shelley Haskell testnets provided the ideal environment for continued debate.
 IOG evaluated, iterated and cooperated with stake pool managers to determine what is best for everyone.
-IOG enlisted the community’s support to put their findings into effect, much as they did with the Incentivized Testnet and Daedalus Flight user testing.
+IOG enlisted the community’s support to put their findings into effect, much as they did with the Incentivized Testnet and Daedalus Flight[^57] user testing.[^58]

 ## Delegation